Andruew Tang: Acting career

-Tang made his acting debut in Jack Neo's 2022 film, Ah Girls Go Army Again, as a martial arts instructor named Sergeant Hulk Tan.
+Tang has acted in various web series' including The Straits Times's Backend Show and Viddsee's Scene City.
+Tang made his cinema debut in Jack Neo's 2022 film, Ah Girls Go Army Again, as a martial arts instructor named Sergeant Hulk Tan.

 Personal life

-To make ends meet as he began to train as a pro-wrestler, Tang had a full-time marketing position at Bishan GYMMBOXX.
+To make ends meet as he began to train as a pro wrestler, Tang had a full-time marketing position at Bishan GYMMBOXX.
+Aside from wrestling, Tang also works as a trainer for F45 Training.

-Tang's dream wrestling match is against, Rey Mysterio, but he also wishes to partake in a singles match against Kenny Omega.
+Tang's dream wrestling match is against Rey Mysterio, but he also wishes to partake in a singles match against Kenny Omega.